D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - custom app service backups are available on the Premium storage tier Yes.

-Custom backups are available on Basic, Standard, Premium and isolated tier of App Services and in all cases Oremium storage can be used.
+Custom backups are available on Basic, Standard, Premium and isolated tier of App Services and in all cases Premium storage can be used.

 Automatic backups do not require a storage account.